loeeeee/wiki-search/.clinerules/project_basic.md

 All the wikipedia data should be loaded into the database.

+Always ask for explicit user concent before executing load_wiki_dump.py.
+This script will wipe the database.

 ### Data visualization

 This is a web application.
 It is a search engine where user can search for wikipedia articles using keywords.